Learning Repetition-Invariant Representations for Polymer Informatics: Future Work

 \section{Future Work}

+\paragraph{Limitations} The scale of labeled datasets used in our experiments remains limited, as collecting large, high-quality polymer datasets is inherently challenging.
+For example, researchers have spent nearly 70 years compiling only about 600 polymers with experimentally measured oxygen permeability in the Polymer Gas Separation Membrane Database~\cite{gasseparation}.
+We only partially address the problem by evaluating model generalization on a larger unlabeled polymer dataset by computing representation similarity, as described in \cref{sec:more_q1_appendix}.
+Another limitation is that incorporating augmented training samples in GRIN leads to a modest increase in training time and GPU memory consumption, as reported in \cref{app:effi}.

-While GRIN already establishes a strong foundation for learning repetition‑invariant polymer representation, several promising directions could further reinforce its capabilities: \begin{itemize} \item \textbf{Advanced Algorithm Alignment.} Building on our MST-aligned method, future work could explore alignment with more sophisticated dynamic‑programming algorithms—such as hierarchical MSTs.
-This may enable GRIN to learn more comprehensive intra-monomer connections especially for branched or cross‑linked polymer architectures.
+While GRIN already establishes a strong foundation for learning repetition‑invariant polymer representation, several promising directions could further reinforce its capabilities: \begin{itemize} \item \textbf{Advanced Algorithm Alignment.} Building on our MST-aligned method, future work could explore alignment with more sophisticated dynamic‑programming algorithms, which may enable GRIN to learn more comprehensive intra-monomer connections especially for branched or cross‑linked polymer architectures.

-\item \textbf{Broader Material Domains.} Our current copolymer dataset comprises two primary architectures—block copolymers, with large contiguous runs of the same monomer, and alternating copolymers, featuring \texttt{-A-B-} repetition at first—each generating distinct structural motifs that affect material properties.
+\item \textbf{Broader Material Domains.} Our current copolymer dataset comprises two primary architectures: block copolymers, with large contiguous runs of the same monomer, and alternating copolymers, featuring \texttt{-A-B-} repetition at first, each generating distinct structural motifs that affect material properties.
 Future work could incorporate random copolymers, whose monomer order lacks a fixed pattern, and apply the GRIN framework to each architecture, uncovering architecture‑specific invariance and informing tailored representation strategies. \end{itemize}